bblanchon/ArduinoJson/README.md

 #### Hash-table

-Consider we have a `char* json` pointing to the following JSON string:
+Consider we have a `char json[]` containing to the following JSON string:

     {
         "Name":"Blanchon",